SAP-samples/teched2025-DA266/README.md

 >2. **Start with the Exercise notebooks** to follow the guided workflow and implement each step yourself.
 >3. **Refer to the Solution notebooks** for completed code and best practices.
 >4. **Follow the notebook order** (as indicated by the numbering) for a logical progression from data understanding to publishing a data product.
->5. **Publishing to BDC**: The final notebook in each scenario demonstrates how to expose your results as a data product using Delta Sharing and the SAP BDC Connect SDK.
+>5. **Publishing to SAP Business Data Cloud (BDC)**: The final notebook in each scenario demonstrates how to expose your results as a data product using Delta Sharing and the SAP BDC Connect SDK.
 >6. **Requirements**: Please read the `Requirements` section below carefully since it contains key information for all exercises.

 ## Exercises